lorlouis/cedit/README.md

 ### fanalyzer

-When build with GCC it is recommended to build the project with `EXTRAFLAGS=-fanalyzer make` this will help catch some bugs at compile time.
+When build with GCC it is recommended to build the project with `EXTRAFLAGS=-fanalyzer make`.
+This will help catch some bugs at compile time.

 ### TODO